avnestico/version-control-distributor/README.md

 If you:

-  * have a local repo that pushes to one of Github or Bitbucket
+  * have a local repo that pushes to one of Github or Bitbucket;
-  * have an empty repo with the same name hosted at the other site, and
+  * have an empty repo with the same name hosted at the other site; and
-  * want to push code to both repos, simply run:
+  * want to push code to both repos,

+simply run:

     vcd.sh ~/path/to/repository/